GSA/digitalgov.gov/content/events/2020/05/2020-05-13-average-american-reader-needs-you-write.md

 PIAAC has four domains:

 ### 1. Literacy
 "Literacy is understanding, evaluating, using, and engaging with written text to participate in the society, to achieve one's goals, and to develop one's knowledge and potential."
-    * PIAAC Literacy Domain Page &#8211; <https://nces.ed.gov/surveys/piaac/literacy.asp>
+[PIAAC Literacy Domain Page](<https://nces.ed.gov/surveys/piaac/literacy.asp).

 ### 2. Numeracy
 "The ability to access, use, interpret, and communicate mathematical information and ideas, to engage in and manage mathematical demands of a range of situations in adult life."
-    * PIAAC Numeracy Domain Page &#8211; <https://nces.ed.gov/surveys/piaac/numeracy.asp>
+[PIAAC Numeracy Domain Page](https://nces.ed.gov/surveys/piaac/numeracy.asp).

 {{< note >}}
 Literacy and Numeracy has a 5-point scale.